Baldwin Hills Crenshaw Plaza: Capri Capital Partners

 In early 2005, global investors Capri Capital Partners purchased the shopping mall.
-In September 2006, the Robinsons-May store rebranded as Macy's, making its second entry to the mall after a 7-year hiatus since the first store closure in 1999.
-In 2010, the mall owners added a new interior embellishments, a modern and larger food court on the first level.
-Capri has also redesigned the theme Baldwin Hills Crenshaw Bridge to a glass see-through bridge overlooking Crenshaw Boulevard and Martin Luther King Jr. Boulevard.
+In September 2006, the Robinsons-May department store rebranded as Macy's, making its second entry to the mall after a 7-year hiatus since the first store closure in 1999.
+In 2011, the mall owners added a new interior embellishment, a modern and larger food court on the first level.
+Capri had also redesigned the “theme” Baldwin Hills Crenshaw Bridge to a glass see-through bridge overlooking Crenshaw Boulevard and Martin Luther King Jr. Boulevard.
 The windows created a meeting space for events such as various classes, Taste of Soul auditions, and an exercise program for senior citizens.
-There was also new paint jobs to the Macy's and the now-closed Walmart historical buildings were painted from peach to bright white.
-New tenants with and after the second renovation included a new Cinemark XD Extreme multiplex cinema, Pink, Victoria's Secret, Forever 21 and Lane Bryant.
-New restaurants included Post & Beam, Chipotle Mexican Grill and Buffalo Wild Wings.
+There was also new paint jobs to the Macy's and Walmart historical department buildings.
+The buildings were painted from peach to bright white.
+The Sizzler restaurant was demolished and a Staples superstore was constructed in its place.
+New tenants with and after the second renovation included a new Cinemark XD Extreme 15-screen multiplex cinema, PINK, Victoria's Secret, Forever 21 and Lane Bryant.
+New restaurants included Post & Beam, Southern Girl Desserts, The Kickin' Crab, Yogurtland, Chipotle Mexican Grill and Buffalo Wild Wings.
 The first phase of renovation was officially completed in November 2011.
-The original Broadway building which had become a Walmart in 2001, closed on January 17, 2016.
+The original Broadway building which had become a Walmart in 2003, closed on January 17, 2016.
 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
-The store closed in February 2020, leaving Macy's as the mall's only traditional anchor.
+The store officially closed in February 2020, leaving Macy's as the mall's only traditional anchor.
+In January 2023, Macy's announced their store at the center would close.
+Macy's closed in March 2023, leaving the mall with no traditional anchors left.

 Mixed-use approval

 In 2017, a draft EIR was processed.
-With city council in 2018, the site received entitlements to transform the shopping mall into a 24-hour mixed-use complex with commercial, office and residential structures.
+With city council in 2018, the site received entitlements to transform the shopping mall into a 24-hour mixed-use entertainment complex with commercial, office and residential structures.
 The expansion on the 43 acre site would include: a luxury 400-room hotel and resort, an office tower with a penthouse level, an open-air plaza, mid to high upscale restaurants, acres of public space, a multi-story parking structure and residential units with low-rise condominiums and apartments.